More information about clubs

 Contact 01424 223476 or www.premiersport.org

 Dance Club: Tuesday after school.
 Y1-3 3:15-4:00pm and Y4-6 4:00-4:45pm.

 Fees £4 ( £3.50 for a sibling) per session payable per half term.

 Children are to wear black leggings & t shirt, bare feet or dance shoes.
 Please pack an extra snack to have before the session starts.
 For more information contact: email@example.com

 The Outdoors Project: Wednesday after school.
 Y1-6 3:20-4:20pm

 Fees £7 per session payable termly.
 Click here for more information.

 St Nic's works in partnership with a number of music charities, small businesses and private tutors.
-The grid below shows the providers and the music lessons available.
+Please click here for a list of music providers and the music lessons available.
 For further information and to book tuition, please contact the providers directly.